Vutov/lnd/docker/README.md

 shared value.

-Current workflow is big because we recreate the whole network by ourselves, next versions will use the started `btcd` bitcoin node in `testnet` and `faucet` wallet from which you will get the bitcoins.
+Current workflow is big because we recreate the whole network by ourselves, next versions will use the started `btgd` bitcoin node in `testnet` and `faucet` wallet from which you will get the bitcoins.

 In the workflow below, we describe the steps required to recreate the following